bugsbugsbux/notes-on-nix/notes-on-nix.md

 ### Setup-Hooks

-*Setup-hooks are a powerful way to inject code into other packages' build processes and should be used with care if not entirely avoided!
+*Setup-hooks are a powerful way to inject code into other packages' build processes and should be used with care or better entirely avoided!
 They disturb the ideas that dependencies can be added effect-free and that of modularity, because setup-hooks might interfere with each other.*

-Hooks are code to be injected somewhere, for example into phases, as described above.
+As mentioned above (see: Standard (Build) Environment), hooks inject code somewhere, usually phases.
 Setup-hooks allow dependencies to inject code into the build environment of packages that depend on them:

 Every package can create a so called setup-hook as the file `${pkg}/nix-support/setup-hook`.
 One of the first things